-The Education Department offers the Master of Arts in Special Education (MASPED) degree via a cohort model that focuses on the knowledge, skills, and dispositions necessary for mastery teaching in today's P-12 classrooms.
+The School of Education offers the Master of Education in Special Education (M.Ed.
+SPED) degree via a cohort model that focuses on the knowledge, skills, and dispositions necessary for mastery teaching in today's P-12 classrooms.
 The course of study includes classroom best practices, research-based instructional strategies, CAEP Standards, and knowledge of the National Board for Professional Teaching Standards (NBPTS) core propositions.

-Candidates seeking the Master in Arts in Special Education degree must meet the general requirements for all graduate degrees.
+Candidates seeking the Master of Education in Special Education degree must meet the general requirements for all graduate degrees.
 Candidates must hold a bachelor's degree in teacher education and hold current licensure.

-Cohort applications for this 19-24 month, non-thesis program will be reviewed when complete applications have been received, with an every spring admission entry process and the following deadline:
+Cohort applications for this 13-22 months, non-thesis program will be reviewed when complete applications have been received, with an every fall and spring admission entry process and the following deadline:

-- Spring Cohort (2 cohorts of 18 limited capacity of 36 total)

-- Early Childhood Cohort of 18

-- K-12 Special Education Cohort of 18
+- Fall and Spring Cohort (2 cohorts each of 18 limited capacity of 36 total) - Early Childhood Cohort of 18 (Fall and Spring) - K-12 Special Education Cohort of 18 (Fall and Spring)